ENUSEC/PubQuiz/questions.md

 7. What is the name of the location where Alan Turing and his team of other cryptographers, where able to crack the german WWII cipher, Enigma
 > Bletchely Park

+8. George W. Bush had to duck twice when an Iraqi journalist threw what at his head?
+> Shoes